-The 11th Conference on Word and Music Studies, organized by the International Association for Word and Music Studies (WMA) and hosted by the Department of English and the Centre for Intermediality Studies in Graz (CIMIG) of the Karl-Franzens-Universität Graz, is scheduled for May 30 to June 1st 2019.
+The 13th Conference on Word and Music Studies, organized by the International Association for Word and Music Studies (WMA) and hosted by Ludwig Maximilians-University of Munich, is scheduled for June 28 to July 1st, 2023.
 The conveners hereby invite papers on the following topics:

 As at former conferences, a “Surveying the Field” section will feature papers airing general theoretical and methodological questions intrinsic to the scholarly field of Word and Music Studies.
 Overviews of recent developments and new directions are welcome; however, papers in this area should not address specialised topics.